Postpartum Care and Early Pediatrics

 Insuring your newborn

-Depending on your coverage, your insurance will cover all or a portion of the birth of your baby or babies.
+Depending on your health coverage, your insurance will cover all or a portion of the birth of your baby or babies.
 They should be added to your health plan within 30 days of when they were born.

 When your baby can be added will depend on your type of coverage.
 People who buy their own insurance can visit the Qualifying Life Events page to learn more.
 Those who get insurance though work, should contact their employer.